CurtTilmes/raku-libgit2/README.md

 Installation
 ------------

-At the moment you cannot use `zef` for installation.
-You will have to install via cloning for the master branch, or download the latest release and unpack it in a convenient place.
+At the moment you may not be able to successfully install this module with the usual `zef install LibGit2`.
+If that fails You will have to install via cloning for the master branch, or download the latest release and unpack it in a convenient place.